Information on this web page applies to VUMC researchers. VU researchers should refer to VU Biosafety.

 Target Audience: Any staff/faculty exposed to human blood, body fluids, tissues or cells, or exposure to one of these viruses: HIV, HBV or HCV in a laboratory setting.

 Class Schedule/Location: Available online in the Learning Exchange.
-This training is also provided in an instructor-led session in conjunction with Biosafety 201.
+This is a prerequisite for the Biosafety 201 training course.

 ACUP Facility Orientation Biosafety ABSL-2 Rooms (ABSL-2 Training Curriculum)